ACDVF (Air Canada) E10: $-0.42 (As of Mar. 2026)

 Air Canada Business Description

-Air Canada is Canada's largest airline, serving nearly 50 million passengers each year together with its low-cost sub-brand called Rouge and contracts for regional connection flights to its network.
-Air Canada is a sixth-freedom airline, which flies many US-based passengers on long-haul trips with a layover in Canada.
+Air Canada is Canada's largest airline, serving nearly 50 million passengers each year, together with its low-cost subbrand, Rouge, and contracts for regional connection flights into its network.
+Air Canada is a sixth-freedom airline, which flies many passengers on long-haul trips to and from the US with a layover in Canada.